sannykim/deeplearning-guide/README.md

 **YouTube Channels**

-_Arxiv Insights,__CodeEmperium_ and _Yannic Kilcher_ are the most under-appreciated YouTube Channels on Deep Learning with some of the clearest explanations on Autoencoders and Attention.
+_Arxiv Insights_,_CodeEmperium_ and _Yannic Kilcher_ are the most under-appreciated YouTube Channels on Deep Learning with some of the clearest explanations on Autoencoders and Attention.
 Another YouTube Channel that should be mentioned is _Lex Fridman, who_ is the main instructor MIT&#39;s Self-Driving Course, but also taught MIT&#39;s course on Artificial General Intelligence, which has some fascinating lectures on Meta-Learning, Consciousness and Intelligence.
 And finally, no such YouTube list could leave out _Siraj Rival_.
 Some hate him, some love him.
 It really depends on what you prefer and what you want to get out of such videos.
 For me, I&#39;m not that compatible with his way of teaching, but I do appreciate the variety of content he publishes and the entertainment value he provides.

 - [Arxiv Insights](https://www.youtube.com/channel/UCNIkB2IeJ-6AmZv7bQ1oBYg/videos)
 - [CodeEmperium](https://www.youtube.com/channel/UC5_6ZD6s8klmMu9TXEB_1IA/videos)